Fortisque/cs172-notes/lecture-05/index.md

 Recall from last lecture that we showed that the language of properly matched parentheses is not a regular language.

-There are two main ways we can show that a language is not irregular.
+There are two main ways we can show that a language is not regular.
 One way, described in the book, is the *pumping lemma*.
 We will cover another method, the *Myhill-Nerode theorem*, today.

 **Definition:** If $$M=(Q,\Sigma,\delta,q_{0},F)$$, we define: